-Internal students refer to students who are enrolled to Form 4 at the school for at least two academic terms (5 months) before the end of the Form 4 year.

-Promotion from Form 4 to the IBDP in Form 5
+Internal students refer to students who are enrolled to Form 4 at the school for at least two academic terms before the end of the Form 4 year.
+Student must successfully pass Form 4 at the SON in order to be enrolled in the IBDP.
+Passing criteria of Form 4 are stated in Section MS 2.7.1 of this handbook.